JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 ## Diary Entry - Week of 9th October - 15th October 2023

-I Started the week with supervisor meeting, confirming my focus on the POC PKCS Signature for term 1 and was given advise to potentially using the top 1000 English words for the signature program when I sought guidance on the type of data I could provide to be signed.
+I Started the week with supervisor meeting, confirming my focus on the POC PKCS Signature for term 1 and was given advice to potentially using the top 1000 English words for the signature program when I sought guidance on the type of data I could provide to be signed.
 I delved into textbook RSA, highlighting its vulnerabilities.
 By Friday, I had expanded on RSA's role in digital signatures, introducing potential attacks and Hashed RSA signatures.
 The weekend saw me laying the foundation